richbjhudson/richbjhudson.github.io/docs/_techNotes/ta_cloud.md

 *Note: Mandatory policy checks will not pass onto the next stage if they are not compliant.
 The stage of the check is based on the functions e.g. tfconfig, tfrun, tfplan etc…*
 - Center for internet security policies are provided as foundation policies.
 - TFC needs to be setup with the team and governance plan.
-- [Terraform Governance Guides](https://github.com/hashicorp/terraform-guides/tree/master/governance) are a standard set of policies created by hashicorp that may be used for common use cases.
+- [Terraform Governance Guides](https://github.com/hashicorp/terraform-guides/tree/master/governance) are a standard set of policies created by Hashicorp that may be used for common use cases.

 - Sentinel policy language allows you to define policy rules for tfplan, tfconfig, tfstate or tfrun.
 	- It includes common functions.